Welcome Incoming Rady Students!

 The University of California is committed to protecting the health and well-being of all students.
 All of the UC campuses implement procedures to ensure that students are educated about and receive vaccinations to prevent potentially serious and contagious diseases.
 All incoming students are required to review and meet the UC Health Requirements.

-All incoming Full-Time MBA students have to download, complete and submit a Statement of Legal Residence (SLR) found here.
+All incoming Full-Time MBA students are required to download, complete and submit a Statement of Legal Residence (SLR) found here.

 Meet Your Team